All About Olive Oil

 How Are Olives Harvested?

 There are several methods for harvesting olives for olive oil production, each with its advantages and disadvantages.
-Some of the most popular methods include:
+The timing of the harvest is also crucial for the quality of the oil.

 - Hand-picking: This method involves manually picking the olives from the trees using ladders, rakes, or clippers.
 This is considered the traditional method of harvesting olives and is often used by small-scale, organic, or artisanal producers.
 Hand-picking allows for more selective harvesting, resulting in a higher-quality oil.
 However, it is also more labor-intensive and time-consuming.